 - Revenue is $100,000 per year.

-The business is not worth half of a million; in fact, it’s not sellable at all.
-But John thinks it is, he wants $500,000 for it, and he’s in good company.
-Many small business owners think what they have is worth more than it is.
-Often, their belief is based on this faulty assumption:
+The business is not worth half a million; in fact, it’s not sellable at all.
+But john thinks it is, and he wants $500,000 for it.

-Instead of dreaming, it’s time to wake up.
-Stop thinking about the unrealized future, and think instead about buying a cow.
+It’s too late for John, but it’s not too late for you.
+If you really want to sell your business someday, stop thinking about the shiny, unrealized future, and think instead about buying a cow.

 What Cows Make Clear

 We had cows.
-Never more than a couple, and never cows that we had to milk (having those is just crazy), but we always had a few beef cows to raise and then butcher.
-So, every year or two we had to buy a new calf.
-And for that, we’d go to a local farmer (not hobby).
+Never more than a couple, and never cows that we had to milk (having those is just crazy), but we always had a few beef cows to raise for butcher.
+That meant that every year or two we had to buy a new calf from a local farmer (not hobby).

 That farmer would always sell the cow to us based on weight.
-Young, small calves were less expensive, while older and heavier cows cost more.
+Young, small calves were less expensive, while older and heavier ones cost more.

-Everyone knew that cows get bigger, including the farmer that sold it, but never did I hear a farmer say:
+And that’s the simple lesson to remember.
+Everyone involved in these transactions knew that calves get bigger, including the farmer that sold them.
+But I never once heard a farmer say:

-Listen, if you feed this cow more corn she’s going to pack on the pounds, and I deserve to be paid for some of that weight . . .
+Listen, if you feed this calf she’s going to pack on the pounds, and I deserve to be paid for some of that weight . . .

-The farmer only got paid for the results he generated when he owned the cow, and we benefited when the cow grew after we bought it.
+The farmer got paid for the results he had generated when he owned the calf.
+As the new owners, we exclusively benefited when the calf grew after we bought it.

-And risk was assumed by everyone, because sometimes cows die.
+Sometimes cows die.
 And when they do, everything you’ve done, all the work, time and investment is lost.
 That was the risk we took as trade-off for the potential reward of future weight gain.
-We knew we could shrink that risk by buying a bigger cow or eliminate it entirely by buying hamburger at the store – but in those scenarios we’d give up all the opportunity for growth.

 Why don’t small business owners?